The Royal Teens: Legacy

+Billy Crandall

+Billy Crandall joined the Knickerbockers in 1964, using the name Buddy Randell, and sang lead vocal on the group's top-20 hit "Lies" in 1966.
+Crandall later performed with the contemporary Messianic group, Jerusalem Rivers, before dying in 1998.

+Short Shorts

-The song "Short Shorts" was used in commercials for Nair in the 1970s, sparking interest in the group, and is now used in Japan for the opening tune of Tamori Club on TV Asahi Corporation.
+The song "Short Shorts" was used in commercials for Nair in the 1970s, sparking interest in the group; a reunion of the group (without Gaudio, who had by then ceased performing live in any capacity) appeared on The Midnight Special in 1974, performing "Short Shorts" to a pre-recorded backing track.
+The song was used in Japan for the opening tune of Tamori Club on TV Asahi Corporation until April 2023.

+21st century

+It also featured in an episode of The Simpsons - Season 8 ‘The Mysterious Voyage of Homer’ where the episode ends with a shot of Springfield residents wearing short shorts and dancing to the song.

-When the show Jersey Boys came to Broadway, Bob Gaudio told Tommy that "Short Shorts" was being featured in the show.
-When the two original Royal Teens reunited at the August Wilson Theater the night of the premiere of Jersey Boys, Austin said he was so proud to have traveled the first leg of Gaudio's historical musical journey with him.
+Gaudio and Austin reunited at the August Wilson Theater the night of the premiere of Jersey Boys, which included "Short Shorts" in its libretto.
+Austin said he was so proud to have traveled the first leg of Gaudio's historical musical journey with him.

 Billy Dalton died of an apparent heart attack on Saturday, October 8, 2011.
 After his funeral Mass, he was interred in St. Patrick Cemetery in Rochelle, Illinois, on October 13, 2011 — which would have been his 71st birthday.